deepchecks/gallery-boilerplate/README.md

 `pip install -r requirements.txt`

 If you use other libraries to generate a plot you can add those to this file.
+For example, since we are using `deepchecks` then install that using

+`pip install deepchecks` then you will be able to plot using deepchecks.

 ## Writing plot